 The test will be held in class.
 You can expect the following types of questions: true/false, short answer, and smaller versions of homework problems.
 It will be closed book and closed notes.
-However, you may bring one $8 \frac{1}{2} \times 11$ " "cheat sheet" with handwritten notes on one-side only.
-Also, all calculators, PDAs, and cell phones must be put away for the duration of the test.
+However, you may bring one $8 \frac{1}{2} \times 11^{\circ}$ "cheat sheet" with handwritten notes on one-side only.
+Also, all calculators, PDAs, portable audio players (e.g., iPods) and cell phones must be put away for the duration of the test.